ninoseki/jsac_mihari_workshop/docs/vs_project_discovery.md

     - Also can create a report in Elasticsearch, Splunk, ProjectDiscovery's Cloud Platform, etc.
 - Data enrichment:
   - Mihari **does have** automated data enrichment feature.
-  - Nuclei/Uncover **doesn't have** automated data enrichment feature.
+  - Nuclei & Uncover **don't have** automated data enrichment feature.

 ## So, So What?